desktop/dugite/README.md

-# Dugite
+# Dugite - JS bindings for Git

-This project provides Typescript bindings for Node applications to interact with Git repositories, using the same command line interface that core Git offers.
+This project provides bindings for Node applications to interact with Git repositories, using the same command line interface that core Git offers.

+The source is in TypeScript, but can be consumed by any JavaScript  application.

 ### Getting Started

+Add it to your project:

 ```
 > npm install dugite --save
 ```

-And then reference it in your application:
+Then reference it in your application:

 ```js
 import { GitProcess, GitError, IGitResult } from 'dugite'